doctrine/phpcr-odm-documentation/en/reference/query-builder.rst

 manager.

-The second specifies that we want documents of type ``Blog\User`` and that the string "u" will be used as the selector name.
+The second specifies that we want documents of type ``Blog\User`` and that the string "u" will be used as the alias name.

-The third line says that we want only documents where the value of the field "name" from the selector named "u" is equal (eq) to the literal string "dtl".
+The third line says that we want only documents where the value of the field "name" from the alias named "u" is equal (eq) to the literal string "dtl".

 The forth and final line retrieves the :ref:`query <queryref>` object.